Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Numerical Evaluation

 Our P3O-framework is agnostic to the policy representation: the policy can be explicitly history-dependent, $\pi_{\phi} \left(a_{t} \given z_{0:t}, a_{0:t-1}\right)$, or belief-dependent, $\pi_{\phi}\left(a_{t} \given b_{t}\right)$ where $b_{t} \coloneq p(s_{t} \given z_{0:t}, a_{0:t-1})$.
 History-dependent policies are theoretically appealing, yet training long-horizon recurrent networks often suffers from vanishing gradients~\citep{pascanu2013difficulty}.
-Belief-dependent policies sidestep this issue by acting on the instantaneous belief.
-In POMDPs, the belief is a \emph{sufficient statistic} of the entire observation–action history~\citep{sondik1971optimal, kaelbling1998planning}.
-Nevertheless, finite-sample approximations of belief have serious drawbacks~\citep{thrun1999montecarlo}.
-The same belief state can be approximated by different sets of particles, and neural networks usually cannot respect this invariance.
+Belief-dependent policies sidestep this issue by acting on the instantaneous belief, which is a \emph{sufficient statistic} of the entire observation–action history in POMDPs~\citep{sondik1971optimal, kaelbling1998planning}.
+However, finite-sample approximations of belief have serious drawbacks~\citep{thrun1999montecarlo}: the same belief state can be approximated by different sets of particles, and neural networks usually cannot respect this invariance.
 Although this mismatch can introduce spurious effects, particle-based belief inputs have been empirically effective~\citep{igl2018deep}; consequently, we explore both variants of the policy.

+\textbf{Tractable LQG:} We validate our approach against a closed-form linear-quadratic Gaussian (LQG) benchmark.
+In this setting, belief propagation is computed exactly using a Kalman filter, and the optimal policy is an affine function of the Gaussian belief mean~\citep{aoki1968optimization}.
+We test P3O on a two-dimensional system with linear-Gaussian transition and observation models and a quadratic reward, where LQG provides a reference for the achievable cumulative reward.
+Figure~\ref{fig:lqg-curves} compares this baseline with P3O, which operates without exploiting any analytic structure.
+As training progresses, P3O converges toward the optimal performance of LQG.
+We also use this problem to illustrate the role of the temperature parameter $\eta$ in controlling the variance of the policy gradient in Figure~\ref{fig:lqg-curves}.
+Larger values of $\eta$ reduce variance but introduce bias through the risk-sensitive objective, while $\eta \to 0$ recovers the unbiased REINFORCE gradient at the cost of high variance.